louiseaux/homework-4/README.md

 # Homework4

-1.
-a) Mapping
-1.
+1. Mapping
-a) Make the variable public or manually create a getter function
+1. Make the variable public or manually create a getter function